Cornell-Genomics-Facility/checkMyIndex/README.md

 * Genomics Facility at Cornell version 1.4.3: Automatically stop processing when browser window is closed
 * Genomics Facility at Cornell version 1.4.4: Add a warning message to proposed flowcell design tab if any score in a solution is less than 3
 * Genomics Facility at Cornell version 1.4.5: Bug fix and better error reporting
+* Genomics Facility at Cornell version 1.4.6: Add checks to make sure number of required indices is compatable with the number of samples and pools

 ## About checkMyIndex